ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

   - eventually, assert that the properties of the devices are as expected (*after calling the command*).

-  If something changes in the configuration (e.g., the devices names), you will have to update only a configuration file instead of all the references to various devices names around your code.
+  If something changes in the configuration (e.g., the device names), you will have to update only a configuration file instead of all the references to various device names around your code.

 The choice of having a different facade for each sub-system favours the separation of concerns and is a way to avoid bloating a